 Geriatric and Extended Care Nurse Practitioner Residency (GEC-NPR) Program

-Durham Veterans Affairs Health Care System is one of the eight sites for the newly established Geriatric and Extended Care Nurse Practitioner Residency (GEC-NPR) Program by the Office of Academic Affiliations (OAA).
-The first cohort of GEC-NPR program will begin their training in September 2022 and extend through August 2023.
-The GEC-NPR program is affiliated with Duke University School of Nursing.
+Durham Veterans Affairs Health Care System is one of the eight pilot sites for the Geriatric and Extended Care Nurse Practitioner Residency (GEC-NPR) Program by the Office of Academic Affiliations (OAA).
+The first cohort of the GEC-NPR program began their training in September 2022 and extends through September 2023.
+The GEC-NPR program at the DVAHCS is affiliated with the Duke University School of Nursing.

 The GEC-NPR program will enhance the novice nurse practitioners' knowledge and skills acquired during their nursing practice and graduate-level academic education and prepare them to be proficient in the care of aging Veterans with multimorbidity and frailty.